nghttp2/nghttp2/README.rst

 To run the tests, enter ``integration-tests`` directory and run::

-    $ sh setenv go test
+    $ make it

-``setenv`` will set necessary environment variables to compile go-nghttp2 library (which uses cgo to interface nghttp2).
 In side the tests, we use port 3009 to run test subject server.

 Client, Server and Proxy programs
 ---------------------------------